andreichiro/data_engineer_end2end/README.md

 The dataset consists of the following components:

   - Transcripts: Stored as Parquet files, these files require downloading the YouTube videos and running Whisper to generate transcriptions.
 Organizing all the transcriptions is necessary for training the LLM;
-  - YouTube Data: Represented as JSON files, containing video id, channel title, description, views, likes, favorites and cooments counts, date and duration;
+  - YouTube Data: Represented as JSON files, containing video id, channel title, description, views, likes, favorites and comments counts, date and duration;

 - Dataset Selection
 This dataset was chosen for several reasons: